shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of the podcast "[Polarized Opinion on Climate Change and Messages that Move Conservatives](https://soundcloud.com/user-735940457-95015381/polarized-opinion-on-climate-change-and-messages-that-move-conservatives)"
 - **In-class reading**: A reading from Swarthmore's Special Collections: "[Ten Pins - Ten Opinions why Women should Vote, circa 1915.
 Women's Rights Persons, Box: 3.
 Source: Emily Howland family photographs, SFHL-PA-115.
 Friends Historical Library of Swarthmore College.](https://drive.google.com/file/d/1vpBAFNhlE7OJA0UJ7IlX-mZ1B4DYeuzK/view?usp=drive_link)"

+{: .homework }
-> Homework: Read the assigned readings for the next class and watch the first 22 minutes of the documentary [Chasing Coral](https://youtu.be/aGGBGcjdjXA?si=9ggV07BFUnYEnCPj)
+> Read the assigned readings for the next class and watch the first 22 minutes of the documentary [Chasing Coral](https://youtu.be/aGGBGcjdjXA?si=9ggV07BFUnYEnCPj)

 ### Jan 29

 - Discussion of chapter "Situations and Speech Types" in *TEGR*.
 - Discussion of the example text: watch the first 22 minutes of the Netflix documentary [Chasing Coral](https://youtu.be/aGGBGcjdjXA?si=9ggV07BFUnYEnCPj)
 - A reading from Swarthmore's Special Collections: "[Living Wage Collection Incites Controversy](https://digitalcollections.tricolib.brynmawr.edu/object/sc251410)" by Christina Temes, Swarthmore Phoenix, 2004-03-25, p.
 6 and read corresponding "[Letters to the editor](https://digitalcollections.tricolib.brynmawr.edu/object/sc251411)", Swarthmore Phoenix, 2004-04-01, p.
 17

+{: .homework }
-> Homework: 1) Read the assigned readings for the next class; 2) Submit P1 - Topic Proposal by Feb 2 (submit a communication genre and example from an environmental organization you plan to rhetorically analyze as part of Project 1)
+> 1) Read the assigned readings for the next class; 2) Submit P1 - Topic Proposal by Feb 2 (submit a communication genre and example from an environmental organization you plan to rhetorically analyze as part of Project 1)

 ## Week 3